Rayanex7/zero_day/0x00-vagrant/README.md

-This is a small project of setting up your locale coding environement
+Title of the project:		Setting up your local coding environment

+For this project we're expecting to install and configure ubuntu on our local machines or with virtualizations